dart-backend/angel/packages/user_agent/user_agent/README.md

 **Forked from `user_agent` to support NNBD**

-A library that identify the type of devices and web browsers based on User-Agent.
+A library to identify the type of devices and web browsers based on `User-Agent` string.

 Runs anywhere.